proycon/gecco/README.md

 environment.

-Gecco uses memory-based technologies, and depending on the models you train, make take up considerable memory.
+Gecco uses memory-based technologies, and depending on the models you train, may take up considerable memory.
 For we recommend *at least* 16MB RAM.
 For various modules, model size may be reduced by increasing frequency thresholds, but this will come at the cost of reduced accuracy.